rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 default-dockercfg-pgs8j    kubernetes.io/dockercfg               1         2h
 ```

-As we can see, Andrew can list PVCs and secrets into the namespace test-kafka, but not list nodes.
+As we can see, Andrew can list PVCs and secrets in the namespace test-kafka, but cannot list nodes.

 9. Give permission to the Cluster Operator to watch the my-kafka-project namespace.